See also: Family/Medical Leave

 E. Alternate Position

-If an employee requests foreseeable intermittent leave or a reduced work schedule for planned medical treatment for the employee or a family member, UNL may temporarily transfer the employee to an available alternate position with equivalent pay and benefits.
+If an employee requests foreseeable intermittent leave or a reduced work schedule for planned medical treatment for the employee or a family member, The university may temporarily transfer the employee to an available alternate position with equivalent pay and benefits.
 The employee must be qualified for this alternate position, and the position must better accommodate the recurring periods of leave than the employee's current job.
-UNL does not need to seek agreement from the employee for the transfer to the alternate position to occur.
+The university does not need to seek agreement from the employee for the transfer to the alternate position to occur.
 When the employee has requested a reduced work schedule, the employee could be transferred to a part-time position.
 However, the employee must receive equivalent pay and benefits in the new position.
 Benefits which are earned such as vacation and sick leave, for example, will be proportionately reduced to reflect the employee's reduced working time.

 Where an employee normally works a part-time schedule or variable hours, the amount of leave to which that employee is entitled is determined on a proportional basis by comparing the new schedule with the employee's normal schedule.